 From the Desk of Nancy E. Lundebjerg, MPA, AGS CEO

-Since 1942, the AGS has offered a professional home for the diverse group of health professionals who care for older adults.
+Since 1942, the AGS has offered a professional home for the diverse health professionals who care for us all as we age.
 Our members represent a community of clinical experts, advocates, and researchers who live our mission of improving the health and quality of life of older people every day.
 That is inspiring.
-As we look toward the celebration of our 75th anniversary in 2017, we’re poised to accomplish more than ever, and we’re excited to be joined by so many dedicated collaborators and emerging experts who share our vision for a world where every older adult receives high-quality, person-centered care.
+Whether it’s advocating for a better health system or developing cutting-edge models of care, we have a track record of working together to ensure our priorities are heard in clinics and communities across the country—and on Capitol Hill.
+We look forward to accomplishing even more as we work together for a future when every older adult receives high-quality, person-centered care.

 To improve the health, independence, and quality of life of all older people.